 - Key concepts summarises the new approach, followed by pages that treat some concepts in more detail.

-- In-depth discussions engage the reader at a more technical level, with topics such as the origin of the solar system and the newly discovered transitional fossil Tiktaalik.
+- In-depth discussions engage the reader at a more technical level, with topics such as the origin of the solar system and the recently discovered transitional fossil Tiktaalik.

 - Finally, Genesis and other traditions considers the testimony of traditions that predate the invention of writing, on the basis that they represent a lost memory of how the Earth came into existence.
 They too tell us that the original world was destroyed.

 This is a quality site, honouring good scholarship and seeking to be a trustworthy voice amid a cacophony of voices speaking on the same topics.
 The less you skim, the more you will get from it.
 If you are looking for the truth about Earth history, this is where you will find it.